Training structure

 3. A detour to explore priors.

-4. Markov chains Monte Carlo methods (MCMC)
+4. Markov chain Monte Carlo methods (MCMC)

 5. Bayesian analyses in R with the Jags software.

-6. Contrast scientific hypotheses with model selection (WAIC).
+6. Compare scientific hypotheses with model selection (WAIC).

-7. Heterogeneity and multilevel models (aka mixed models.
+7. Heterogeneity and multilevel models (also known as mixed models).

-Advanced multidimensional data mining EXADIM
+Advanced exploration of multidimensional data EXADIM

 ECTS